Senior Clinical Fellowship (SCF)

 Successful applicants who require a visa to work in the UK will be eligible to be considered under the Tier 1 (Exceptional Talent) visa route .
 In line with the highly prestigious nature of the award, this visa route is designed for people who are internationally recognised as world leaders or potential world-leading talent in the fields of science and the arts and enables the holder to be both adaptable and flexible during their research in the UK.

-The SCF provides full personal salary costs, together with support for research staff, consumables expenses, travel costs and capital equipment appropriate for the research project.
+The SCF provides 50% of the fellow’s salary costs, together with support for research staff, consumables expenses, travel costs and capital equipment appropriate for the research project.

 Applicants are particularly encouraged to consider the opportunities the fellowship offers to establish collaborative networks and for cross-sector development, as the award will support a period of research overseas, at a second UK institution, or within industry where appropriate for the research project.

 Awards are made under the full economic costing framework (FEC).
-There is no limit to the funding that can be requested under the scheme, but requests should be appropriate to the project and sufficiently justified in terms of delivering the objectives of the research proposal.
+There is no limit to the funding that can be requested under the scheme, however awards do not typically exceed £2m (80% fEC).
+Requests should be appropriate to the project and sufficiently justified in terms of delivering the objectives of the research proposal.

 All MRC fellowship schemes provide competitive salaries, allowing fellows protected time to fully concentrate on their research, training and development.
 As part of a full-time award, fellows may spend up to six hours a week (pro-rated for part-time fellows) on other commitments (eg teaching, demonstrating, other funded projects) or may undertake up to two clinical sessions a week.
 For patient-orientated projects where the clinical sessions undertaken will be of direct relevance to the research, applicants may request up to five year’s funding and undertake up to four clinical sessions a week.